cincodenada/freeway-exits/README.md

 Extracting these requires a custom build of osmfilter (I haven't bothered trying to get my flag upstream yet).
-The `osmfilter` subrepo has the requisite version from my fork, and there's a symlink to where the `osmfilter` binary will be generated.
-You'll need to build the subrepo:
+The `osmfilter` subrepo has the requisite version from my fork.
+For convenience, there's a symlink to where the `osmfilter` binary will be generated, so you can build the subrepo in place and then just use it.

+To build, follow the directions in its readme, but this should suffice:

 ```shell
 cd osmctools